drewlesueur/drews-mixins/README.md

 Drew's Mixins
 =============
 see tests at [http://drews-mixins.the.tl/test/test.html](http://drews-mixins.the.tl/test/test.html)

+To install `npm install drews-mixins`

+Node.js example usage (in coffeescript)

+    _ = require "underscore"
+    require "drews-mixins"
+    _.s "the s is a substring", 0, 5 #--> "the s"

 ### doThese

 The `doThese` mixin is for calling a bunch of asynchronous funcitons